kixelated/tf2.pug.na-irc-bot/README.md

 Installation
 ------------

 This bot requires Ruby 1.9.0+, which is probably not the installed version on your system.
+In addition, sqlite3 needs to be installed:

+    apt-get install sqlite3

-It also requires the bundler gem, which can be installed with:
+In addition, the bot requires the bundler gem, which can be installed with:

     gem install bundler